(KMAland) -- For the second straight year, KMA Sports presents the All-KMAland Cross Country Team.

 Our second All-KMAland Girls Cross Country Team has a state individual champion, three conference champions, six individual state medalists, two that ran for a state team champ and two others that helped their team to a spot on the deck.
 This year’s team…

-Braelyn Baker, Senior, Creston
+Braelyn Baker, Junior, Creston

 The Hawkeye Ten Conference champion, Baker finished third at the Class 3A SQM at Atlantic and then became Creston’s first state medalist since 2006 when she placed 14th at state.